jesusyanez/Techline/README.md

 </br>

-This project is a tech new website that displays the top articles shared on the r/technology subreddit.
+This project is a tech news website that exclusively scrapes its data from recent top posts on <a href="https://reddit.com/r/technology/">reddit.com/r/technology</a>.

 Main features:
 * Reddit API scraping